stanleyctg/SupportTicket-Triage/README.md

 <img width="821" height="711" alt="image" src="https://github.com/user-attachments/assets/9736674f-1d1a-495a-9e99-6ceeec1655cf" />

-## How priority is inferred
+## How each field is produced

+**Priority**

+Looking at the data, tickets in the same subcategory almost always cluster at similar urgency level: so subcategory is the most reliable starting signal.
+Resolution time has a loose correlation with priority but too many outliers to trust directly.
+On top of that base, the text of the description often contains explicit urgency cues ("legal", "going live", "threatening to cancel") that clearly warrant bumping the level.
+Recurrence is also a signal: a customer raising the same issue for the third time is implicitly higher priority than a first report.

-When the `priority` field is blank or unrecognised, the tool applies these rules in order (each layer can only raise priority, never lower it):
+If the CSV already has a valid priority it is kept as-is (`priority_source: original`).
+When blank, the tool infers it in layers (each layer can only raise, never lower):

-1. Base priority from subcategory taxonomy (defined in `taxonomy.py`)
+1. Base level from the subcategory taxonomy (`taxonomy.py`)
 2. Bump one level if the customer has ≥ 2 prior tickets in the file
-3. `Escalated` status floors the priority at `High`
+3. `Escalated` status floors at `High`
-4. Critical signals in the description (legal, formal complaint, SLA) → `Critical`
+4. Critical signals in the description ("legal", "formal complaint", "SLA") → `Critical`
-5. High signals (threatening to cancel, going live, completely unusable) → floor at `High`
+5. High signals ("threatening to cancel", "going live", "completely unusable") → floor at `High`

+**Category / subcategory**

+Ticket descriptions in this domain contain very obvious keywords: "API", "hallucination", "webhook", "billing", that map directly to a small, stable taxonomy.
+RAKE extracts multi-word key phrases from the description (better than single words for terms like "content filter" or "overage charges"), scores them against keyword lists for each category/subcategory, and takes the highest-scoring match.
+If the CSV already has a valid category it is kept and only a missing subcategory is inferred.

+Missing category/subcategory will be filled based on the above.

+**Recurrence**

+Looking at the dataset, customers who are following up on an earlier ticket almost always name it explicitly in the description ("see TKT-017", "follow up to TKT-005").
+A regex on the `TKT-NNN` pattern reliably catches these.
+The same-customer check is essential, a ticket description can mention someone else's ticket number, and that is not a recurrence.

+Produced is a recurrence flag and the linked tickets.

+**Explanation**

+No inference here: the explanation is assembled directly from structured fields: ticket ID, customer, the suggested labels, any linked prior tickets, and current status.
+The goal is a single line a manager can read without opening the original ticket.

 ## Project structure